 Water-based poly clean up

 Water-based poly can be cleaned up from brushes and tools using simple dish soap and warm water.
-It is best to clean all materials immediately after using before the poly has a chance to start drying.
+It is best to clean all materials immediately after using them before the poly has a chance to start drying.

 Polycrylic clean up